Photo of University Hall

 Profile

-Dr. Vanessa Elaine Greenwood is a tenured full professor in the School of Communication and Media in the College of the Arts.
-She is the founder/director of the COMM+MEDIA Research Collaboratory (2016-2022) and former chairperson of the Department of Secondary and Special Education in the College of Education and Human Services (2014-2016).
+Dr. Vanessa Elaine Greenwood joined the faculty of Montclair in 2002 and is currently a tenured full professor in the School of Communication and Media in the College of the Arts.
+Dr. Greenwood is the founder/director of the COMM+MEDIA Research Collaboratory (2016-2022) and a former chairperson of the Department of Secondary and Special Education in the College of Education and Human Services (2014-2016).

-In 2013 the National Association for Media Literacy Education (NAMLE) honored her with the Meritorious Service award from for service as their Vice President of the Board of Directors, co-editor of the Journal of Media Literacy Education, and two-time conference program chair.
-Dr. Greenwood (formerly Domine) remains active on numerous editorial boards for education, media, technology, and health media-related academic journals.
+In 2013 the National Association for Media Literacy Education (NAMLE) honored Dr. Greenwood with the Meritorious Service award for her service as Vice President of the Board of Directors, co-editor of the Journal of Media Literacy Education, and two-time conference program chair (2009-2013).
+Dr. Greenwood remains active on numerous editorial boards for education, media, technology, and health media-related academic journals.

-Dr. Greenwood published her second book (Healthy Teens, Healthy Schools: How Media Literacy Education Can Renew Education in the United States, 2015) as a road map for educators and community leaders to proactively reposition academics toward the end result of health rather than adolescent health at the mercy of academics.
+Dr. Greenwood published her second book (Healthy Teens, Healthy Schools: How Media Literacy Education Can Renew Education in the United States, 2015) as a road map for educators and community leaders to proactively reposition education as a means to achieve health rather than the sacrifice of adolescent health for the sake of academics.

-In 2016 Dr. Greenwood joined the faculty in the School of Communication and Media in the College of the Arts teaching courses that include Communication Research Methods, Media Criticism, Television and Culture, Children's Television, Doing Media Literacy, and Food Media Literacy.
+In 2016 Dr. Greenwood joined the faculty in the School of Communication and Media in the College of the Arts where she teaches courses such as Communication Research Methods, Media Criticism, Media Ecology, Television and Culture, Children's Television, Doing Media Literacy, Food Media Literacy, and a senior seminar on Media Permaculture.

-Dr. Greenwood happily relinquished her personal social media accounts in 2020.
-In 2021, she earned a certificate in permaculture and bought a 4-acre homestead to apply principles of sustainable design.
+Dr. Greenwood happily relinquished her personal social media accounts in 2020 to experiment with the Slow Media movement.
+In 2021, she earned a certificate in permaculture design and bought a 4-acre homestead to apply principles of regenerative homesteading on a daily basis.

 Specialization